• Skip to Content

 The U.S. Bureau of Labor Statistics projects shortages across health care professions, including physicians.
 Some specialties, including primary care, will face severe shortages in the next five to twenty years.
 To practice medicine, further education and training are required, ranging from 4 to 8 years of additional schooling and training after college.

 Medical schools do no require any specific major.
 What they do expect, however, is that students will have taken the necessary preparatory science classes to prepare for the demands of medical school.
-Because of the number of biology and chemistry classes that need to be taken, most students choose to major in biology, chemistry, or biochemistry, but this is not a requirement.
-As long as a student takes the required coursework, he/she can major in any subject area.
-The Pre-Medical Fact Sheet outlines the courses that medical school expects students to take during college.
+Because of the number of biology and chemistry classes that need to be taken, most students choose to major in biology, chemistry, biochemistry, or neuroscience, but this is not a requirement.
+As long as a student takes the required coursework, they can major in any subject area.

 A significant number of volunteer or work hours is also often a requirement for application to medical school so it is important to work with the Pre-Medical advisor beginning in freshman year or upon entry to the certificate program in order to plan all needed activities into your college career.